Ignition blog / Improve cash flow / Accounts receivable automation: 5 steps to...

 From there, the business sends the invoice to the client.
 This is typically done via email, though some companies still dispatch paper invoices through the postal service.

-Accounts receivable automation (sometimes called ‘AR automation’) refers to a system or a workflow tailored to bookkeepers and accountants that automatically generates and sends invoices at the right time.
+Accounts receivable automation (sometimes called ‘AR automation’) refers to a system or a workflow tailored to bookkeepers, accountants and other professional services that automatically generates and sends invoices at the right time.
 It can reduce or eliminate human involvement in the invoicing trajectory.

 Service-based invoice generation.
 Instead of manually entering each line item and amount, you can configure your software to automatically populate the invoice based on the services included in the business proposal or service agreement.